Mae Hong Son Loop – The Most Complete Guide To The Route

 The Things to do on the road to Chiang Mai:

 Mae Ya Waterfall and Wachirathan Waterfall + Great Holy Relics Pagodas + Highest Spot in Thailand are in the same national park, but they have different entrances.
 One ticket can be used to enter different entrances.
-The route of a one-day self-guided tour on a motorcycle to Doi Inthanon can be found here.
+Here is a one-day trip to Doi Inthanon (<– Click Here).

 From Mae Sariang

 Chiang Mai is about 200 km away from Mae Sariang.
 It drives through the hills back to the bustling city of Chiang Mai.

 The Wat Phra That Si Chom Thong temple is a very important temple in Northern Thailand.
 The temple is located atop a hill and has an aerial view of the little villages.
 The temple is a Buddhist relic because it is believed that Buddha himself visited the hill once, now where the temple is.
 It is a Buddha relic and the temple also has a meditation center.